Warrior boys, Charger girls win NECC meets

 In the girls’ race, the leading mix of seniors and freshmen rose up again for West Noble, who had 55 points.
 Westview eked past Fairfield for second, 91-93.
 Angola edged Garrett for fourth place, 118-119.
 Fremont was not too far out in sixth with 125 points.

-“It went pretty well,” Chargers coach Kirsten Alles said.
+“It went pretty well,” Chargers coach Kirstin Alles said.
 “We had great times from most of them and had little difficulties in spots.
 But we had a tight pack.

 “I’m thankful this group is so close.
 We have six freshmen and our seniors have helped them along.
 They are not only great runners, but they have great character.”